brian-team/brian2modelfitting/docs_sphinx/features/callback.rst

 Callback function
 =================

+To visualize the progress of the optimization we provided few possibilities of feedback inside `Fitters`.

+The 'callback' input provides few default options, updated in each round:
+ - ``'text'`` (default)
+   that prints out the parameters of the best fit and corresponding error
+ - ``'progressbar'``
+   that uses tqdm.autonotebook to provide a progress bar
+ - ``None``
+   for non-verbose option

-The 'callback' input provides custom feedback function option.
-User can provide a callable (function), that will provide an output or printout.
+as well as **customized feedback option**.
+User can provide a *callable* (i.e. function), that will provide an output or printout.
 If callback returns `True` the fitting execution is interrupted.
 User gets four arguments to customize over: